-Deep fried pickles are crunchy, flavorful, and SO tasty!
-These pickle slices are breaded and fried to perfection, making them a crowd-favorite party appetizer!
+Deep Fried Pickles are crunchy, flavorful, and SO tasty!
+They are breaded and fried to perfection, making them a crowd favorite!

 Did you know they are super easy to make at home?
 This recipe is here to prove it.

 These Fried Pickles give a big punch in the flavor department!
 Add that perfect crunchy outside, and you’ve got one delicious appetizer.

 These are sure to be a hit at any football party or family get-together.
 Make sure to make a big batch because these fried pickles don’t last long around a hungry crowd.

 There are lots of different pickles you can use for this recipe!
 You can use sweet pickles, but we really love dill pickles for breading and frying.

 Slice your own pickles.
 If you want to slice your own pickles I suggest cutting them just shy of a ¼ inch thick for the best pickle to batter ratio.